 While exchanges and brokers are the most popular answer to the “How to Invest in Bitcoin” question, there are several other ways to buy and invest in Bitcoin.
 If you’re in a larger city, you may find a Bitcoin ATM.
 Estimates suggest there are nearly 5,000 Bitcoin ATMS worldwide today, and they give you the opportunity not only to cash out Bitcoin, but to buy it as well.
 The biggest drawback with this method is that transactions through Bitcoin are rarely instant, and you may have to wait some time to get what you want.

+Once you finally decide to invest in Bitcoins, make sure to select a wallet that has been chosen as the best crypto wallet for beginners.
 You could also buy Bitcoin from other owners.
 There are a number of peer-to-peer tools available today including Bisq, Bitquick, and LocalBitcoins that allow you to purchase Bitcoin the way you might purchase an item on Craigslist.

 How Much Bitcoin to Buy